mm9942/crypt_guard/README.md

 ### Current Release

 The present version, **1.1.0**, emphasizes detailed cryptographic operations, catering to users who require a deep dive into cryptographic functionalities.
 This version is ideal for those who prefer an elaborate approach to cryptography and don't want to use async code, async capabilites will on a later updated reimplemented (but this time as a feature).
-For those who prefer an rather easy syntax should just use version 1.0.3 until the next updates are released.
+For those who prefer an rather easy syntax, please use the last version: v1.0.3, until the next update is released.

 ### Future Release